DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-making-productive-use-of-assessment/summer-week-4-mentor-materials.md

 Collaborative planning

-Using the characteristics of good self- and peer-assessment outlined in the the research and practice summary in this week’s ECT materials, work with your mentee on one of the two options below to plan how they could build effective self-assessment into a forthcoming lesson that they will be teaching.
+Using the characteristics of good self- and peer-assessment outlined in the the research and practice summary in this week's ECT materials, work with your mentee on one of the two options below to plan how they could build effective self-assessment into a forthcoming lesson that they will be teaching.

 If the group has not engaged in self-assessment with your mentee previously, focus planning on:

 1. the key details of self-assessment as a learning process that need to be highlighted to pupils, and
-2. creating an example of ‘model work’ which will help pupils to understand the success criteria for self-assessment as a learning process.
+2. creating an example of 'model work' which will help pupils to understand the success criteria for self-assessment as a learning process.

 If the group has experienced self-assessment activities previously with the mentee, focus planning on the lesson content which pupils will self-assess against.
 Help your mentee to:

 1. construct clear and detailed success criteria for the task, including a worked model, and
-2. plan for how they will support pupils to identify and act on clear, specific and helpful ‘targets-for-self’ as a result of their self-assessment.
+2. plan for how they will support pupils to identify and act on clear, specific and helpful 'targets-for-self' as a result of their self-assessment.

 To support this activity, consider the following: